Enterprise Engagement: The Foundation and Framework for the Implementation of Stakeholder Capitalism

 Implementing engagement at any level is a journey, not only because there are no textbooks (until now), but because traditional business consultants don’t provide all the answers.
 The typical consulting practice is broken up into different silos that reflect those of their clients – benefits, compensation, assessment, organizational design, organizational development, talent management, process management, recruitment, etc. But by focusing on the needs of customers and all of the people required to serve customers, Enterprise Engagement challenges organizations to break the old management style that focuses more on processes than people.

-The outline below provides a basic framework for building an Enterprise Engagement strategy and monitoring its progress.
+The outline below provides a basic framework for building an Enterprise Engagement strategy into a Stakeholder Capitalist enterprise and monitoring its progress.
 Based on dozens of research studies, here are the fundamental elements of engagement that this framework is designed to address:

 - Clear sense of mission – What the organization stands for